LokeyLab/CycLS/README.md

 Example: '647.523,831.978,745.069' would search only for MS<sup>2</sup> spectra originating from those three protonated ions.

-*mzML:* The path to the mzml format data file to be analyzed must be supplied second.
+*mzML:* The path to the mzML format data file to be analyzed must be supplied second.

 *Constraint:* A string governing the library composition must be entered third.
 Building blocks within a position are comma-separated, with positions separated by semi-colons (potentially necessitating surrounding the constraint string in double-quotes to prevent their interpretation by the shell).
 As with the *Targets* field, no whitespace is permitted.
 Building blocks are defined in the amino acid database file, with single-letter amino acid codes implemented in the example database provided.